richard-eman/Todo-Full-Stack/scribbles.md

 ## Sept wk2

-finish new form features and DB side of things
-Add
-  oit was. is table ready for new properties? remember how to mess with json... new object to post api db
+finish new form features and DB side of things oAdd oit was. is table ready for new properties? remember how to mess with json... onew object to post oboth already ready <3api db
 Edit form stuff
   form
   new object to post
-  api
-  db
 should I and can I make functions to reuse them? add text to form.
 CSS and make not ugly
 make form component